The History of Rock Music: 1955-1966Genres and musicians of the beginnings

 The freewheeling spirit of the 1960s took advantage of the technical innovations of the years after World War II.
 The three revolutionary schools of the time had changed the rules: Cologne (Stockhausen) had introduced purely electronic music; New York (Cage) had introduced music of gestures not only sounds; Paris (Schaeffer) had introduced music of non-musical sounds.
 The 1960s basically gave those novelties an ideological substratum, closely related to the counterculture and hippie movements of the time.

 Morton Subotnick, Terry Riley, Pauline Oliveros and others founded the "Tape Music Center" near San Francisco in 1959.
 In 1961 Robert Ashley and Gordon Mumma organized Ann Arbor's ONCE festival, entirely devoted to avantgarde music.
 The Fluxus movement first realized the interdisciplinary implications of John Cage's ideas.
-A group of musicians, painters and writers, organized in New York by Lithuanian-born artist George Maciunas in 1961, they organized chance events bordering on theater, visual art and music.
+A group of musicians, painters and writers, formed in New York by Lithuanian-born artist George Maciunas in 1961, they organized chance events bordering on theater, visual art and music.
 Their works of art were sets of rules that specified the process by which the performers had to produce the music and the audience had to consume it.
 These happenings demystified the apparatus of western classical music while reintroducing a ritualistic element.

 Together, these events marked the end of avantgarde music as an exclusive of seasoned (and mostly European) composers and the beginning of avantgarde music as a relatively grass-roots (and mostly American) phenomenon.

 It was a time when new ideas proliferated rapidly.
 While some of them would remain obscure for decades, eventually several of them would start brand new genres of music and even tricke down into popular music.
 While in Paris during the 1950s, Brion Gysin invented of the "cut-up" technique (made popular in literature by his friend William Burroughs), producing the first audio collages.
 Hans Otte was the first visionary of "deep listening" music, composing brief piano sonatas in which very little happens, inspired by Eastern philosophy.
 In 1963, Czech artist Milan Knizak began to create music (the so-called "Destroyed Music" series) out of scratched, warped, defective and damaged records.
 The idea of playing "glitches" was going to remain confined to the realm of pure folly until the end of the century.
-The postmodernist aesthetic fostered the use of "quotation" from the past in the composition of new works, for example George Rochberg's Contra Mortem Et Tempus (1965), Berndt Zimmermann's Die Soldaten (1964), Luciano Berio's Sinfonia (1968), Peter Maxwell Davies' St Thomas Wake (1969), George Crumb's Ancient Voices of Children (1970).
+The postmodernist aesthetic fostered the use of "quotation" from the past in the composition of new works, for example George Rochberg's Contra Mortem Et Tempus (1965), Bernd Zimmermann's Die Soldaten (1964), Luciano Berio's Sinfonia (1968), Peter Maxwell Davies' St Thomas Wake (1969), George Crumb's Ancient Voices of Children (1970).
 Amplifying one of Cage's intuitions, some ventured into "event music", music whose score depends on the gestures/movements/actions of the performers, and sometimes "is" those actions, for example: Dieter Schnebel's third movement of Abfaelle (1962) for conductor alone (with no musicians), Franco Donatoni's intricate chance strategies of Zrcadlo (1963), Lukas Foss' improvised Echoi (1963).

 Minimalism, the style that stormed the USA during the mid 1960s, was an odd compromise between classical and avantgarde music, and an odd compromise between high-brow and popular music.
 Based on the repetition of minimal tonal units, it was a music with no narrative/emotional development, but it was mostly tonal.
 It overcame the inherent limitation of the repetition by letting gradual variations alter the composition slowly over time.
 By their nature, minimalist compositions emphasized trance instead of reasoning, and therefore matched the zeitgeist of the hippie era.
 On the other hand, they emanated spirituality instead of irreverence, and therefore lacked the provocative edge of, say, Cage's music.
 La Monte Young, a Fluxus member, composed his first music for sustained tones in 1957.
 The term "minimalism" originally referred to his "dream house", a New York loft in which Young and his Theater Of Eternal Music (comprising violinist Tony Conrad, viola player John Cale, trumpet player Jon Hassell, keyboardist Terry Riley and others) developed a music made of semi-stationary waves, of slowly evolving amorphous sound.
 Music became a living organism.
-Colossal pieces such as The Tortoise His Dreams And Journeys (1964) and A Well Tuned Piano (1964) offered little or no respite for western harmony, and created a bold bridge between John Cage's "alea", Buddhist meditation and psychedelia.
+Colossal pieces such as The Tortoise His Dreams And Journeys (1964) and The Well Tuned Piano (1964) offered little or no respite for western harmony, and created a bold bridge between John Cage's "alea", Buddhist meditation and psychedelia.
 The former was the prototype for a special case of minimalism: droning minimalism, relying on extended (and apparently eternal) tones.

 One of his disciples, Terry Riley, became the guru of minimalist repetition with the pulse-based ensemble work In C (1965), that centered on the iteration of simple patterns (almost a human-based imitation of tape loops), and explored the raga-psychedelic connection with the solo electronic improvisation Rainbow in Curved Air (1968), that employed tape loop delays.
 These works clearly introduced repetition as a main compositional technique in western music, with (Rainbow In Curved Air) or without (In C) melody.
 This conceptual revolution mirrored the sociopolitical revolution of the time, when communal and improvised concerts prevailed over the formal presentation of classical music.
 Riley was emblematic of a generation of musicians who were looking for a new tonal vocabulary to express a sense of wonder.